← Back to Blog

 Package Responsibilities

-• dto/ - Data Transfer Objects used for API requests/responses and inter-module communication.
-Separate from domain entities to avoid coupling.
+• dto/: Data Transfer Objects for API requests/responses and inter-module communication.
+Kept separate from domain entities to avoid coupling.

-• domain/ - Core business entities (JPA entities), value objects, enums, and domain validators.
-This is your business model.
+• domain/: Business entities (JPA entities), value objects, enums, and domain validators.

-• service/ - Business logic, orchestration, and use cases.
-Services coordinate between repositories, external services, and domain logic.
+• service/: Business logic, orchestration, and use cases.
+Coordinates calls across repositories, external services, and domain logic.

-• repository/ - Data access layer (Spring Data JPA repositories, custom queries).
-Abstracts database operations.
+• repository/: Data access layer (Spring Data JPA repositories, custom queries).

 Why Separate DTOs from API Controllers?

-• Reusability: DTOs are used by controllers but also by services when communicating with other modules
+• Controllers use DTOs, but services do too when communicating with other modules

-• Easier refactoring: Can change DTO structure without touching controllers
+• DTO structure can change without touching controllers

 Why Layered Sub-Packages?

-• Clear separation of concerns: API layer distinct from business logic distinct from data access
+• API layer stays distinct from business logic, which stays distinct from data access

-• Easier to navigate: Controllers always in api/, services in service/, DTOs in dto/
+• Controllers are always in api/, services in service/, DTOs in dto/.
+No guessing.

-• Better encapsulation: Can mark entire layers package-private (e.g., service/OrderServiceImpl.java)
+• You can mark entire layers package-private (e.g., service/OrderServiceImpl.java)

-• Scalable: As components grow, the structure remains organized
+• As components grow, the structure stays organized

-• Team alignment: Developers know exactly where to find and place code
+• Everyone on the team knows where to find and place code

 The Key Difference